Mahathir Mohamad: Early life and education

 Mahathir began his education at Seberang Perak Malay Boys School, Alor Setar, Kedah in 1930.
 Mahathir was a hard-working student.
 Discipline imposed by his father motivated him to study, and he showed little interest in sports.
 Having become fluent in English well ahead of his primary school peers, including editing the English student newspaper and winning a series of language awards, he won a position in a selective English-medium secondary school Government English School in 1933.
 Although he was not a sports fan, Mahathir took up rugby during his school days because he liked the sport and wanted to avoid being lazy and weak.
 With schools closed during the Japanese occupation of Malaya in World War II, he started a small business at Pekan Rabu, selling coffee and snacks such as pisang goreng (banana fritters).
-Even after becoming prime minister, Mahathir continued to visit Pekan Rabu whenever he traveled to Alor Setar.
+Even after becoming prime minister, Mahathir continued to visit Pekan Rabu whenever he travelled to Alor Setar.